In an age of a not-so-hot job market for recent grads, you might want to consider getting better acquainted with big data.

 The sum of all this data is known as big data.

-The world has so much data now that we don’t even have to conduct sampling.
+The world has so much now that we don’t even have to conduct sampling.
 Often, we have full data sets that can be analyzed, and that’s a statistical dream.

 Of course, this creates privacy concerns as there really isn’t much privacy anymore.

-Big data, and the digital economy should matter to you because that’s where there will be much job growth in the coming decades.
+The digital economy should matter to you because that’s where there will be much job growth in the coming decades.

 To properly sort through all of this data, many organizations will need to hire legions of people to analyze the unprecedented amount of information that’s available.
 Ultimately, that data can inform decisions aimed at increasing profit margins or improving efficiency.